rynehx/Bravaudio/README.md

 # Bravaudio

-[Bravaudio live][heroku] **NB:**
+[Bravaudio live][heroku]

 [heroku]: http://www.bravaudio.com

 Bravaudio is a full-stack web application inspired by SoundCloud.
-It utilizes Ruby on Rails on the backend, a PostgreSQL database, and React.js with a Flux architectural framework on the frontend.
+It utilizes Ruby on Rails on the back-end, a PostgreSQL database, and React.js with a Flux architectural framework on the front-end.

 ## Features & Implementation

 Bravaudio is a music playing app that allows users to play music through tracks and playlists of other users.
+Users, tracks, and playlists all have distinct pages.
+A likes feature is implemented for tracks and playlists.
+A user's liked tracks and playlists are shown on the user's show page and the user's collections page.
+Each track and playlist page shows users whom liked the track or playlist.
+Fuzzy search for users, tracks, and playlist is implemented using a ranking algorithm that checks the proximity of the queried characters.

 ### Single-Page App

 Bravaudio is truly a single-page; all content is delivered on one static page.
 The root page listens to a `SessionStore` and renders content based on a call to `SessionStore.currentUser()`.
-Sensitive information is kept out of the frontend of the app by making an API call to `SessionsController#current_user`.
+Sensitive information is kept out of the front-end of the app by making an API call to `SessionsController#current_user`.

 ```ruby
 class Api::SessionsController < ApplicationController